tov/shcaml/README.md

 ## Documentation & tutorial

-You can find Shcaml's documentation (including a tutorial) online at http://www.ccs.neu.edu/~tov/code/shcaml/doc/ or build a local copy with `make docs`.
+You can find Shcaml's documentation (including a tutorial) online at http://tov.github.io/doc/shcaml or build a local copy with `make doc`.